 More often than not, determining the application of conflicts of interest laws in particular circumstances requires complicated analysis.
 Because the consequences for a violation of these laws can be very serious, it is important that potential conflicts be identified as soon as possible to ensure that the appropriate analysis can be performed.
-To that end, we recommend that public agency staff prepare 500 feet radius maps of council member residences (and those of other public officials, such as planning commissioners) so that such officials may be alerted to projects that are located within 500 feet of their residence.
+To that end, we recommend that public agency staff prepare maps of council member residences and other real property interests (and those of other public officials, such as planning commissioners) so that such officials may be alerted to projects that are located within 500 and 1,000 feet of their real property interests.
 Even though the materiality standards for real property interests have changed over the years, this is still an important starting point for a conflicts analysis.